WPMet Site Logo

 When it comes to connecting WordPress forms to Google Sheets, MetForm comes with the easiest way.
 You just have to integrate the Google credentials with MetForm in your WordPress site and will be able to export data to GoogleSheets.

-Connecting WordPress forms to Google sheets with MetForm involves three major steps.
-The first step is setting up the Google cloud console platform for form integration.
+Connecting WordPress forms to Google Sheets with MetForm involves three major steps.
+The first step is setting up the Google Cloud console platform for form integration.
 Secondly, enable the Google Sheet API, and finally, integrate MetForm with the Google API app.

 Prerequisites: